strategicdata/pmhc-mds-spec/doc/include/definitions.rst

     that have some level of responsibility for the client’s treatment and/or well-being.

-  4 - Complex care package for adults
+  4 - Complex Care Package
-    The treatment plan for the client is primarily based around the delivery of an individually tailored 'package' of services for an adult client with severe and complex mental illness who is being managed principally within a primary care setting.
-The overarching requirement is the episode of care aims to bundle a range of services that extend beyond 'standard' service delivery where this would not otherwise not sufficiently meet clinical needs.
+    The treatment plan for the client is primarily based around the delivery of an individually tailored ‘package’ of services for a client with severe and complex mental illness who is being managed principally within a primary care setting.
+The overarching requirement is that the client receives an individually tailored ‘package’ of services that bundles a range of services that extends beyond ‘standard’ service delivery and which is funded through innovative, non-standard funding models.
+    Note: As outlined in the relevant guidance documentation, only three selected PHN Lead Sites with responsibilities for trialling work in this area are expected to deliver complex care packages.
+A wider roll-out may be undertaken in the future pending results of the trial.

   5 - Child and youth-specific mental health services
     The treatment plan for the client is primarily based around the delivery of a range of services for children (0-11 years) or youth (aged 12-24 years) who